Shaun Alexander: 2005 season

 Alexander had a great deal of success in the 2005 season.
-In the season opener against the Jacksonville Jaguars, he rushed for 73 yards.
-Other highlights include an 88-yard touchdown run against the Arizona Cardinals on November 6, and rushing for 165 yards against the St. Louis Rams on November 13.
-Also, he had two 4-touchdown games, against Arizona on September 25, and against the Houston Texans on October 16.
-He led the NFL in rushing yards, rushing touchdowns, Pro Bowl votes, and points.
+In Week 2, against the Atlanta Falcons, he had 28 carries for 144 yards and one touchdown in the 21–18 win.
+In Week 3, he had 22 carries for 140 yards and four rushing touchdowns in a 37–12 win over the Arizona Cardinals to earn NFC Offensive Player of the Week.
+In Week 5, he had 25 carries for 119 yards and two touchdowns in a 37–31 win over the St. Louis Rams.
+In Week 6, he had 22 carries for 141 yards and four touchdowns in a 42–10 win over the Houston Texans to earn his second NFC Offensive Player of the Week honor of the season.

-During the 2005 season, Alexander broke the franchise record for the most rushing yards in the Seattle Seahawks' history.
-On November 13, 2005, scoring 3 touchdowns, Alexander became the first running back in NFL history to record 15 or more touchdowns in five consecutive seasons.
-On November 20, 2005, in San Francisco, Alexander became the first player in NFL history to score 19 rushing or receiving touchdowns in only 10 games (Steve Van Buren had 18 in 1945).
-This feat eventually led to him breaking Priest Holmes record of 27 total touchdowns set in 2003, and his 27 rushing touchdowns also tied Holmes for the most in a single season (the record was broken a year later by LaDainian Tomlinson).
+In Week 9, Alexander had 23 carries for 173 yards and two touchdowns in a 33–19 win over the Arizona Cardinals to earn a third NFC Offensive Player of the Week honor for the season.
+In Week 10, scoring three touchdowns to go with 33 carries for 165 yards against the St. Louis Rams, Alexander became the first running back in NFL history to record 15 or more touchdowns in five consecutive seasons.
+On November 20, 2005, in San Francisco in Week 11, Alexander became the first player in NFL history to score 19 rushing or receiving touchdowns in only 10 games (Steve Van Buren had 18 in 1945).

 On December 11, 2005, in Seattle's NFC West-clinching victory over the San Francisco 49ers, Alexander had his ninth 100–yard rushing game of the year, breaking Chris Warren's franchise record of eight 100–yard games.
 In the process he also set a more significant NFL record, running for 100 yards against divisional opponents in nine straight games, a record previously held by Walter Payton.
-On December 18, 2005, in a game against the Tennessee Titans, Alexander passed the 1,600-yard mark for the second consecutive season, had a Seahawks franchise record 10th 100-yard rushing game, and scored his 24th rushing touchdown of the year (as well as the 86th of his career, tying him with Priest Holmes at 12th on the all-time rushing touchdown leader list).
+On December 18, 2005, in a game against the Tennessee Titans, Alexander had 26 carries for 172 yards and a touchdown and passed the 1,600-yard mark for the second consecutive season, had a Seahawks franchise record 10th 100-yard rushing game, and scored his 24th rushing touchdown of the year (as well as the 86th of his career, tying him with Priest Holmes at 12th on the all-time rushing touchdown leader list).
 Perhaps more substantial is that his 96th career touchdown moved him into an 18th place tie with Randy Moss and Eric Dickerson on the all-time touchdown leader list, having already bumped Priest Holmes (94 TDs) into 21st.
 Alexander also became the first Seahawks player to appear on the cover of Sports Illustrated.
+In Week 16, he had 21 carries for 139 yards and two touchdowns in the 28–13 win over the Indianapolis Colts.